 The CMTS maintains copies of Root CA, Manufacturer CA and Cable Modem Certificates, which it obtains through either provisioning or BPKM messaging.
-Each certificate a CMTS learns of will be marked as being in one of four states: Untrusted, Trusted, Chained or Root.
-In general, only the DOCSIS Root CA Certificate (a self-signed certificate containing the DOCSIS Root CA's trusted public key) will be marked as Root; however, a CMTS MAY support multiple Root CA Certificates.
-Root certificates MUST be provisioned within a CMTS.
+Each certificate a CMTS learns of MUST be marked as being in one of four states: Untrusted, Trusted, Chained or Root.
+Only the DOCSIS Root CA Certificate (a self-signed certificate containing the DOCSIS Root CA's trusted public key) MUST be marked as Root.
+However, a CMTS MAY support multiple Root CA Certificates.
+Root Certificate(s) MUST be provisioned within a CMTS and the CMTS MUST support the function to show the entire Root Certificate(s) and/or its thumbprint so that the operator can verify the Root Certificate(s).